scriptkitties/fglt/_guides/picking-a-distro.md

 stability in general.
 Before packages hit the stable repositories, they have been thoroughly tested to make sure that they won't break anything.

+#### [Mageia][mageia]
+Due to their extensive QA testing before pushing new changes, the distro is really stable, yet doesn't use packages as outdated as Debian stable.

 ### Ricing
 Every distro can be customized to be Your Special Snowflake™.
 Just pick whatever distribution's package manager feels best to you, and start